pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
-      -P, --property name=value       Optional property definitions of the form name=value.Multiple definitions allowed, one
+      -P, --property name=value       Optional property definitions of the form name=value.
+Multiple definitions allowed,
-                                      for each property to be included in the createdinstance.
+                                      one for each property to be included in the createdinstance.
 Array property values
                                       defined by comma-separated-values.
                                       EmbeddedInstance not allowed.